 Sinders and Ridler’s proposal responds to the Experiential AI research theme Entanglements – Fair, Moral and Transparent AI.
 Their concept is to explore hidden human labour in AI, and to make that visible through artistic output, as a way to make transparent and demystify AI systems.

-Experiential AI is a research theme of the Centre for Near Futures.
+Experiential AI is a research theme and group of Edinburgh Futures Institute.
 Experiential AI investigates the entanglements between humans and machines, and explores how experiential methods can reveal insights about future scenarios for ethical and responsible AI.

 Summary of the project